santinic/audiblez/README.md

 using Kokoro's high-quality speech synthesis.

 [Kokoro v0.19](https://huggingface.co/hexgrad/Kokoro-82M) is a recently published text-to-speech model with just 82M params and a very natural-sounding output.
-It's released under an Apache license, and it was trained on < 100 hours of audio.
+It's released under an Apache licence, and it was trained on < 100 hours of audio.
 It currently supports American, British English, French, Korean, Japanese, and Mandarin languages and a variety of very good voices.

 On my M2 MacBook Pro, **it takes about 2 hours to convert to mp3 the Selfish Gene by Richard Dawkins**, which is about 100,000 words (or 600,000 characters),